Smile! :D: Promotion and release

 Smile! :D was released for digital streaming by Mom + Pop Music on July 26, 2024.
 The album was released on vinyl and compact disc on August 23.
 A music video for "Easier to Love You" was released on August 2, directed by the stop-motion animator Tomoyasu Murata.
 On August 22, Robinson released a music video for "Year of the Cup", co-directed with Malcolm MacMaster.

+On September 17, 2026, Robinson announced a remix album titled Smile! :D Plus+, with a remix of "Perfect Pinterest Garden" by Ninajirachi and Underscores releasing soon after.

 Critical reception

 According to the review aggregator website Metacritic, Smile! :D received "generally favorable reviews" based on a weighted average score of 75 out of 100 from nine critics.
 The aggregator AnyDecentMusic? scored the album 7.3 out of 10 based on nine reviews.

 Macartney described Smile! :D as "Robinson's most intimate album yet".
 He also wrote that the album was "full of swerves", and Dork reviewers commented on the contrast between the album's instrumentation and the highly personal lyrical content.
 Narzra Ahmed of Clash wrote that the album was "more chaotic than cohesive, which seems intentional in order to reflect [Robinson]'s ranging emotions", calling it "some of his best work yet".
 However, Sputnikmusics Jesper L. felt that the album presented its lyrical content in a fashion that was imbalanced and "too careless" with its switches between lighthearted and serious themes.

 Multiple reviewers praised the album's production, and felt that Robinson had effectively blended multiple musical styles on the work.
 While Jesper L. appreciated individual songs, he felt the work as a whole was "overwhelming" in its maximalism, finding the softer tracks such as "Everything to Me" to be forced and insincere.
 Macartney, however, felt that "Is There Really No Happiness?" was the highlight of the album, appreciating the combination of its breakbeat-style drums and "elegiac ballad" tone.